SpotIM/spotim-integration-docs/wordpress/ampforwp/README.md

-# AMP for WP plugin
+# AMP for WP Plugin
 Our Conversation and Popular in the Community Widget is supported by the AMP for WP plugin.
-You must have our regular Spot.IM wordpress plugin installed before using AMP For WP plugin.
+You must have the most recent Spot.IM WordPress plugin installed before using the AMP For WP plugin.
 In addition, AMP for WP must be updated to the latest version released.

 ## Important Note for Publishers That Already Have Spot.IM AMP Hardcoded onto Site
-In order for AMP for WP plugin to work correctly, you must fully  delete all Spot.IM amp code that may have been hard coded onto your site.
+In order for AMP for WP plugin to work correctly, you must fully  delete all Spot.IM amp code previously hard coded onto your site.
 This includes code in both the head and body section.
-If you have any questions on exactly what to delete, please contact your account manager.
+If you have any questions on exactly which code to delete, please contact your account manager.

 ## Implementation
 Implementation instructions are dependent on how our plugin is embedded onto your site.
-You can find your settings by going to the Spot WP plugin (not amp for wp!) in your wordpress settings and clicking on the advanced tab.
+You can find your settings by going to the Spot.IM WP plugin (not Amp for WP!) in your WordPress' settings and clicking on the advanced tab.
 Then locate `Comments Embed Method`

 <img src="https://images.spot.im/image/upload/q_70,fl_lossy,dpr_3,c_limit/v200/f6b677f230452b558c1df45d96905cb4">
 <br><br>

 #### 1. `Comments Embed Method` is set to `Insert After the Content`
 No setup is needed.